elanatframework/Code_behind/doc/new_features_on_new_versions.md

    - The possibility of calling external pages from the view section
  - The possibility of preventing the direct execution of some pages (such as separate header and footer)
  - Ability to call aspx files in their own path, after rewriting
+ - Improvements in the trim operation at the beginning of the aspx file

 **Problems that were solved**
  - The problem of loading the constructor model without a controller was solved.
+ - Fixed else detection problem for if.